plosslaw/CS3203-SPA-TEAM-07/Team07/Report07/iteration1/Team07.md

 ![architecture diagram](architecture.png)
 This components in this diagram corresponds to the grouping of functions and stateful objects together rather than components in an OOP sense.

-We have three core coreponents
+We have three core components
 - Parser
 - PKB
 - Query Evaluator